Feasts & New Moon Dates

 The table below shows the Hebrew months and their Rosh Chodeshim as they correspond to the Gregorian calendar we use in our daily lives.
 Times and dates for astronomical events (new moons, sunsets) are based on Wenatchee, WA and have been obtained from timeanddate.com.

-A practical example: According to astronomers (timeanddate.com), the new moon occurs at 4:35 AM on January 29th, 2025 (in Wenatchee, WA, USA).
-The next sunset will be in the evening of the same day, January 29th, which will occur at 4:58 PM.
-Thus, as of about 4:58 PM on January 29th, it is the first day of the Hebrew month of Shevat (Hebrew days begin at sunset).
-We celebrate for two days, sighting the crescent moon the following evening (January 30th, the start of Shevat 2nd) and ending the celebration in the evening of January 31st (the end of Shevat 2nd).
+A practical example: According to astronomers (and posted on timeanddate.com), the new moon occurs at 11:51 AM on January 18th, 2026 (in Wenatchee, WA, USA).
+The next sunset will be in the evening of the same day, January 18th, which will occur at 4:42 PM.
+Thus, as of about 4:42 PM on January 18th, it is the first day of the Hebrew month of Shevat (Hebrew days begin at sunset).
+Traditionally, we celebrate the New Moon Feast for two days.

-IMPORTANT NOTE: This year of 2025, the new moon and sunset for the beginning of the month of Sivan occur close together, meaning that the 1st of Sivan (and the rest of Sivan) may differ by one day depending on the latitude of your location.
+IMPORTANT NOTE: The new moon and sunset for the beginning of the month may differ for you depending on the latitude of your location.

-- This year it does not affect the observance of any Moedim (Holy Days), but as it is a possibility in future years that people living at different latitudes would observe Holy Days on different calendar days due to starting the Hebrew months on different calendar days, we encourage everyone to maintain the habit of counting Hebrew months for themselves based on their own locations rather than depending on the table we provide.
+- It is a possibility in future years that people living at different latitudes would observe Holy Days on different calendar days due to starting the Hebrew months on different calendar days, we encourage everyone to maintain the habit of counting Hebrew months for themselves based on their own locations rather than depending on the table we provide.

 Enoch and Philo record the ancient way of the Moon: